MicrosoftDocs/win32/desktop-src/SecSmart/card-rsa-decrypt-info.md

 ---
 title: CARD\_RSA\_DECRYPT\_INFO structure
-description: Specifies the data to be decrypted by the CardRSADecrypt function as well as the private key used to perform the decryption. ms.assetid: '728d7ba7-149c-43dd-9e62-7671ddffbb98'
+description: Specifies the data to be decrypted by the CardRSADecrypt function as well as the private key used to perform the decryption. ms.assetid: 728d7ba7-149c-43dd-9e62-7671ddffbb98
+keywords:
+- CARD_RSA_DECRYPT_INFO structure Security
-keywords: ["CARD_RSA_DECRYPT_INFO structure Security", "PCARD_RSA_DECRYPT_INFO structure pointer Security"]
+- PCARD_RSA_DECRYPT_INFO structure pointer Security
 topic_type:
 - apiref
 api_name: